 Growing a long mane on your horse

-Long manes are often a large challenge – both grooming-wise and also genetics-wise.
-Horses, like humans, have a hair life cycle that is ruled by genetics.
+Long manes are often a significant challenge – both grooming-wise and also genetics-wise.
+Horses, like humans, have a hair life cycle ruled by genetics.
 Have you ever seen an Appaloosa with a mane like a Friesian?
 Probably not.
 You can learn more about how manes and tails grow in this amazing article.

 Long manes come from a healthy horse